How Are Absence Seizures Diagnosed?

 What Are the Treatments for Absence Seizures?

 Fortunately, most children -- about 70% -- outgrow absence seizures by the time they are teenagers, especially if the seizures developed before age 9.
-Until then, if the problem is severe or interfering with the child's social or academic growth, anti-seizure drugs, such as valproic acid or Ethosuximide can help control symptoms.
+Until then, if the problem is severe or interfering with the child's social or academic growth, anti-seizure drugs, such as valproic acid, ethosuximide (Zarontin), or lamotrigine (Lamictal) can help control symptoms.
 Although most children who develop seizures of this type have experienced normal growth and development, there is a somewhat higher frequency of behavioral and educational problems with these children.

 How Can I Prevent Absence Seizures?